vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

       Abhinava agrees that teachings are diverse but they also yield different fruits at differing levels so that those at a lower level cannot yield the fruits of a higher one:

       > "The various forms such as Viṣṇu etc. which God assumes are due to his self-differentiation and, as such, that is, due to this differentiation, are on the plane of Māyā.
-The 'descents of power' (saktipata) which do undoubtably occur as associated with these limited forms therefore bestow only the fruits proper to them but not, ultimately, identification with Siva."
+The 'descents of power' (śaktipata) which do undoubtably occur as associated with these limited forms therefore bestow only the fruits proper to them but not, ultimately, identification with Siva."
       (ibid., 13/2681-70a, cf. ibid., 35/29).